GitHub integration

 6. Click Create.

-GitHub panel in Task view
+GitHub panel in tasks

 GitHub task activity uses the person's ClickUp username, or their GitHub username if they don't have a ClickUp account.